 You start feeling awkward not answering Julia and you write her that the tool was needed for a certain task, now it has been solved and the need has disappeared, but maybe after a while, it will appear again.

 Julia is glad you finally showed the signs of life, and she writes:

 The email refers to the service we mentioned in the reply.
-It turns out that you are first brought into a dialogue, then told more about yourself and offered value (help).
-The best part is that the letters look personal as if the company manager is really writing to you.
+It turns out that you are first brought into a dialogue, then told more about yourself and offer value (help).
+The best part is that the letters look personal, as if the company manager is really writing to you.
 Of course, all e-mails prior to your first response are sent automatically, but you have to admit that this is not obvious.

 SE Ranking service sends such an email to users who have not renewed their subscription:

 You are reminded that your subscription has expired and all indispensable features of the service are no longer available.
-Then they offer you a promotional code for a 20% discount and lead back to the website.
-The friendly tone of the email and the author photo convert a user to return to the website.
+Then they offer you a promotional code for a 20% discount and lead you back to the website.
+The friendly tone of the email and the author’s photo convert a user to return to the website.

 Social networks taught us 10 years ago: “If you love it, let it go”, but it doesn’t always work.
 You can and should return gone users; the main thing is to do it correctly.
-Determine who should be returned, contact them and don’t be intrusive.
+Determine who should be returned, contact them, and don’t be intrusive.
 And then you will get back what is truly yours.